jdi-testing/jdn-ai/README.md

 Commit and push changes.

 When your request has been merged, github actions will create draft of release with current package.json version tag.

+**CI/CD**

+Delivery pack is builded autimatically on commit in master.